energywebfoundation/origin/docs/user-guide-device-management.md

 ## Register Device

 Use this interface to register a new device under your [organization](./user-guide-reg-onboarding.md#organizations).
-Note that registered device details are public.
+Note that registered device details are public once the device is approved by the Issuer.

 ### Device Information